The Demand for Consistency

 Can we imagine value outside of productivity?

-In many modern institutions, consistency is treated not just as a virtue, but as a moral imperative.
-The expectation is simple, yet profound in its reach: one must show up every day, at the same time, in the same state of focus, emotional neutrality, and productivity.
+In many modern institutions, consistency is treated as a moral imperative.
+The expectation is simple, one must show up every day, at the same time, in the same state of focus, emotional neutrality, and productivity.
 This routine is so deeply normalised that it often escapes critique.
-It is considered the hallmark of professionalism, reliability, and maturity.
+It is considered the hallmark of professionalism.

-But when this expectation is applied universally and rigidly—without space for fluctuating energy, mental health, neurodivergence, or chronic illness—it reveals itself as a mechanism of structural ableism.
+But when this expectation is applied universally and rigidly, (without space for fluctuating energy, mental health, neurodivergence, or chronic illness) it’s a mechanism of structural ableism.
 The demand for consistency becomes a demand for bodily and cognitive conformity, one that punishes those whose realities do not align with the myth of the “ideal worker.”

 Within ableist systems, the mind and body are presumed to be: